krokoschlange/fysiks/README.md

 it handles simple things just fine.

 See LICENSE for the license (MIT)

-See api.txt for a simple explanation on how to use the api.
+See api.md for a simple explanation on how to use the api.